Sometimes conventional IVF – leaving the sperm and egg to do their thing in our laboratory – needs a helping hand.

 - A previous disease

-You’ll have a consultation with one of our Consultant Urologists who specialises in fertility treatment, at one of our clinics in Cambridge, Colchester and Norwich.
+You’ll have a consultation with one of our Consultant Urologists who specialises in fertility treatment, at one of our clinics in Cambridge, Colchester, Norwich and Wickford.
 The consultant will examine you and organise any appropriate tests, such as hormone analysis, chromosome analyses (in particular looking at the Y chromosome), and virology screening.
 You’ll agree a treatment programme together and decide when you’d like to have your SSR operation.

 Depending on the reason for a lack of sperm in your semen, the consultant will suggest the most appropriate form of surgical retrieval in your case.
 We can perform several different retrieval procedures (PESA, TESA, TESE or Micro-TESE), which involve either local or general anaesthetic.
 In all cases, you’ll be able to go home the same day, although having a general anaesthetic will mean you’re unable to drive yourself home after the operation.

 Usually, we’ll perform the SSR before the IVF cycle.
 The suitable sperm that we retrieve will be frozen and stored for use in future IVF treatment cycles.
 We always use SSR in conjunction with ICSI during the IVF cycle, as this gives us a better chance of achieving fertilisation.